cbdevnet/midimonster/README.md

 ```

 Assignments are one-way only, so to create a bi-directional mapping two assignments are needed.
-An example configuration can be found in [monster.cfg](monster.cfg).
+An example configuration file can be found in [unifest-17.cfg](unifest-17.cfg).

-The options accepted by the implemented backends are documented in the next section.
+## Backend documentation
+This section documents the configuration options supported by the various backends.

 ### The `artnet` backend